 let g:DeleteTrailingWhitespace_Action = 'delete'

-When the plugin is configured to ask the user, and she answers the query with
+When the plugin is configured to ask the user, and she gives a negative

 highlighting it.
-If you don't want that, turn it off via:
+If you don't want that, keep the highlighting via:

 The global detection and processing behavior can be changed for individual